 - Red represents this chakra, so imagine a wave of warm red energy traveling through your lower body.

-- Stay relaxed and let the energy flow for a long as you feel comfortable.
+- Stay relaxed and let the energy flow for as long as you feel comfortable.

 How Do You Activate Your Chakras?

-Opening your chakras is one thing, but activating it is another.
+Opening your chakras is one thing, but activating them is another.

 Imagine a newly formed flower and the process it goes through until it blooms.
 The kickstart of the blossoming process is the activation stage while the whole process up to the bloom is the opening stage.

 The same goes for chakras.